upscalebaby/generic-serializable-dictionary/README.md

 As of 2020.1.x Unity supports generic serialization and native support for displaying generic Lists in the inspector.
 But for a long time the community has wanted a generic Dictionary implementation that doesn't require you to add boilerplate for each concrete Dictionary type.

 Personally I'm not a fan of heavily decorated inspectors that deviate from native Unity inspectors look and feel.
-This dictionary aims to look like any other Unity component.
+Unlike most dictionary implementations for unity, this dictionary aims to look like any other Unity component.

-I found this an interesting problem that could potentially help other devs so I implemented it and licensed it under MIT.

 ## How